Reads to reference genome & gene predictions

 Sequencers aren’t perfect.
 All kinds of things can and do go wrong.
 “Crap in – crap out” means it’s probably worth spending some time cleaning the raw data before performing real analysis.

 FastQC (documentation) can help you understand sequence quality and composition, and thus can inform read cleaning strategy.

---outdir option is there to help you clearly separate input and output files.
-To learn more about these options run
+--outdir option will help you clearly separate input and output files.

 What does the FastQC report tell you? (the documentation clarifies what each plot means).
 For comparison, have a look at some plots from other sequencing libraries: e.g, , , .

 Decide whether and how much to trim from the beginning and end of our sequences.
 What else might you want to do?